root001/rusty_beginnings/README.md

 Integer can be signed or unsigned(default) and has a range value deepending on size of the bit used from 8 to 128.[-(2^n-1) to (2^n-1)-1]
 ## Compound data types :
 Data types which allows for the grouping of multiple/different data types.
 Rust provides two primitve data types, tuples and arrays.
 Tuples have a fixed length, hence once declared cannot grow in size.
 Arrays are comma seperated vales square braces, has a fixed length with same datatype.

+## Data Structures
+if else
+if else if
+loop
+while
+for